 Comparatively, the carers who worked as full-time employees had less freedom, as one such carer (female, married) confided: ‘time is scarce –[working] long hours and not much time to do things’.

 Finally, the research highlighted the complexity in terms of the carers’ relationship with their parents, and the carers’ approach to the provision of informal care in mid-life.
-Perhaps not surprisingly, 58.4% of carers met with their parent frequently (Table 2), and holding all other variables at their means, the probability of carers reducing their economic activity between waves was slightly higher among those who met with their parents frequently compared to those who did not (0.05, Table 3).
+Perhaps not surprisingly, 58.4 per cent of carers met with their parent frequently (Table 2), and holding all other variables at their means, the probability of carers reducing their economic activity between waves was slightly higher among those who met with their parents frequently compared to those who did not (0.05, Table 3).
 The interviews reinforced this point, as all working carers who had reduced their employment spent a lot of time with the person they cared for, regardless of whether they lived together or not.
 On the one hand, frequently meeting with one’s parents can be a result of reducing one’s economic activity pattern.
 On the other hand, frequent meetings with one’s parents could suggest closer intergenerational relations and mutual affection, which may contributed to the carers’ decision to reduce their employment, as this carer confided:

 It’s not a chore going round to mum, it’s part of my social life… She is my friend, so it’s basically she is very, very much part of my everyday life and I don’t class it as a chore or work or anything like that… I stopped working three years ago… One, because I’d had enough, and two because Mum needed me more.(NO.149, female, married)